 Much like their primary home, their winter location is a home base.
 Their winter residence just happens to be within or near a snowbird community that doesn't change from year to year.

-Others, especially retirees who enjoy the RV lifestyle or younger snowbirds who've adapted a transient lifestyle, prefer to escape the cold weather by changing up their winter destinations.
+Others, especially retirees who enjoy the RV lifestyle or younger snowbirds who've adapted to a transient lifestyle, prefer to escape the cold weather by changing up their winter destinations.

 Some even like to switch it up and rent in an active adult community one year, lease a beachfront home the next, stay in a park model at an RV resort, or rent a condo in various major cities for a few years before settling on just one warm-weather location to call their winter home.

 However you decide to make the snowbird lifestyle work for you, the best way to enjoy your time is to prepare for the expense.

 Keep in mind that housing costs are not the only considerations.

 You also need to think about fuel costs, travel costs if you need to return home for an emergency or special event, and even the cost of furnishing a second residence.

 Snowbird homeowners also need to be mindful of any tax implications of owning a home in two locations.

 Will you have to pay property taxes in two states?

 People snowbirding who are earning money on the road and working in a new state during the winter might owe state income tax in more than one state.